eristemena/dialogflow-fulfillment-webhook-php/docs/RichMessage/Text.md

 public text (string $text)
 ```

-Set the text for a Text
+Set the text for a Text.